 Being a small village, Colon does not have a public transit system used by locals to get to and from work.

-The education level of Colon citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.56% of adults 25 and older in Colon have a college degree.
+The percentage of adults in Colon who are college-educated is close to the national average for all communities of 21.84%: 17.56% of the adults in Colon have a bachelor's degree or advanced degree.

 The per capita income in Colon in 2022 was $26,518, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $106,072 for a family of four.
 However, Colon contains both very wealthy and poor people as well.